keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 **Speed.** your speed increases by 5 feet, up to 30ft.

-**Machined Ingenuity.** Designed to make even the worst situations work, you are incredibly adaptable.
+**Engineered Ingenuity.** Designed to make even the worst situations work, you are incredibly adaptable.
 When you long rest, select a skill you currently do not have proficiency in.
 You gain proficiency in that skill, and you may switch what skill you have chosen on a long rest.

 **Overclock.** When you fail a roll, you can expend one days' worth of fuel to give yourself advantage on that roll.
 You can use this feature once, and it recharges on a Short Rest.
 When you reach level 5, you can use it twice per Short Rest, then 3 times at 11th level and 4 times at 17th level.